DemocracyClub/uk-election-ids/README.md

 ### Division Names

 For compatibility, division segments must use official names.
 For boundaries that are already in use, names of parliamentary constituencies, district wards and county electoral divisions should be sourced from [OS Boundary Line](https://www.ordnancesurvey.co.uk/business-and-government/products/boundary-line.html).
 New boundaries must be extracted from legislation.
 We also maintain a [parser](https://github.com/DemocracyClub/eco-parser) which can help with extracting this data from Electoral Change Orders.

-## Licensing

-`uk-election-ids` is made available under the MIT License.

 ## Support